ysthakur/gen-completions/README.md

 to generate completions yourself or something else.

 The manpage parsing has been mainly ported from [Fish's completions script](https://github.com/fish-shell/fish-shell/blob/master/share/tools/create_manpage_completions.py), although this crate doesn't yet support every kind of manpage that the Fish script supports.
+In particular, MacOS man pages cannot yet be parsed.
+Any help with that would be greatly appreciated.

 ## Installation